gitlabhq/omnibus-gitlab/doc/roles/README.md

   Prepares the database for replication and configures the application as a Geo Primary.

   *By default, enables all of GitLab's standard single node services.
-(Nginx, Unicorn, Redis, Sidekiq, etc)*
+(NGINX, Unicorn, Redis, Sidekiq, etc)*

 - **geo_secondary_role**

   Configures the secondary database for incoming replication and flags the application as a Geo Secondary

   *By default, enables all of GitLab's default single node services.
-(Nginx, Unicorn, Redis, Sidekiq, etc)*
+(NGINX, Unicorn, Redis, Sidekiq, etc)*

 ### Monitoring Roles